scalatra/scalatra-website/guides/views.md

 ### ScalateSupport helpers

-The second way of using Scalate is to use Scalatra's ScalateSupport helpers, which are a bit more "magic" than calling Scalate directly.
+The easiest way of using Scalate is to use Scalatra's ScalateSupport helpers.

 Basic usage: